Willem de Kooning

-Willem de Kooning (/də ˈkuːnɪŋ/ də-_-KOO-ning, /nl/; April 24, 1904 – March 19, 1997) was a Dutch-American abstract expressionist artist.
+Willem de Kooning (/də ˈkuːnɪŋ/ də-_-KOO-ning, /nl/; April 24, 1904 – March 19, 1997) was a Dutch abstract expressionist artist.
 Born in Rotterdam, in the Netherlands, he moved to the United States in 1926, becoming a U.S. citizen in 1962.
 In 1943, he married painter Elaine Fried.

 In the years after World War II, De Kooning painted in a style that came to be referred to as abstract expressionism or "action painting", and was part of a group of artists that came to be known as the New York School.
 Other painters in this group included Jackson Pollock, Elaine de Kooning, Lee Krasner, Franz Kline, Arshile Gorky, Mark Rothko, Hans Hofmann, John Ferren, Nell Blaine, Conrad Marca-Relli, James Brooks, Adolph Gottlieb, Jack Tworkov, Norman Lewis, Anne Ryan, Robert Motherwell, Philip Guston, Clyfford Still, and Richard Pousette-Dart.
 De Kooning's retrospective held at MoMA in 2011–2012 rendered him one of the best-known artists of the 20th century.